Search Results for: sponsors

 PTA Insurance

-When planning PTA events and activities you must always refer to the Insurance and Loss Prevention Guide that is updated and mailed annually to unit presidents.
+When planning PTA events and activities you must always refer to the Insurance Guide that is updated annually.
 If you have any questions or concerns about the event contact the California State PTA insurance broker.
-Never sign a Hold Harmless Agreement on behalf of the PTA (PTA Use of School Facilities, Fundraising).
+Never sign a Hold Harmless Agreement on behalf of the PTA.
 If the PTA is asked to sign a Hold Harmless Agreement for any reason, the PTA should contact the California State PTA insurance broker.
-When directed by the insurance broker to sign the “Facilities Use Permit Addendum” for events held on public school campuses, locate the form in the Toolkit, Forms, Chapter 9.
-Contact information for the California State PTA insurance broker can be obtained from the California State PTA office.
+When directed by the insurance broker to sign the “Facilities Use Permit Addendum” for events held on public school campuses, locate the form in the Toolkit, Forms Tab.
+Contact information for the California State PTA insurance broker may be obtained in the Insurance Guide.

 • The PTA/PTSA association must vote to sponsor the program each year.
 The results of the vote must be recorded in the minutes of the association.

-• Make certain of insurance coverage when planning a graduation or prom night activity by contacting the California State PTA insurance broker.
-A list of covered PTA activities and requirements is included in the California State PTA Insurance and Loss Prevention Guide.
-Activities excluded by the insurance company are not allowed.
+• Ensure adequate insurance coverage when planning a graduation or prom night activity by contacting the California State PTA insurance broker.
+A list of covered PTA activities and requirements is included in the California State PTA Insurance Guide.

-• California State PTA-prohibited activities are not allowed.
+• Insurance company-prohibited activities are not allowed.
 These prohibited activities can threaten the safety, health and welfare of children.
-(Refer to Insurance and Loss Prevention Guide.)
+(Refer to California State PTA Insurance Guide.)

-• “Certificate of Insurance” must be provided by PTA if requested by school district.
+• A “Certificate of Insurance” must be provided by PTA if requested by the school district.
 (Contact the PTA insurance broker.)

 PTA Unit Procedures

-• The president appoints the committee, subject to ratification by the executive board (see Bylaws for Local PTA/PTSA Units, Article IX, Section 2).
+• The president appoints the Graduation/Prom Night Committee, subject to ratification by the executive board.

-• The graduation or prom night activity committee must follow the “Guidelines on the Use of Committees,” PTA Management, Chapter 2.
+• The graduation or prom night activity committee must follow the “Guidelines on the Use of Committees,” in the PTA Toolkit.

 PTA Finances